KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: Evaluation Details

 \subsection{Prompting Strategy}

 We implement a two-stage prompting pipeline for QA inference over long documents.
 In the first stage, the document is either processed \textbf{in full or split into chunks} (depending on the context limit of the LLM), and \textbf{each chunk is paired with a batch of up to 50 questions}.
 We then apply a one-shot, instruction-based prompt (Figure \ref{fig:batch_qa_prompt}) that instructs the LLM to act as a financial expert and return an array of answers -- either grounded in the document or explicitly stating ``Not found" -- in valid JSON format.
+The effect of chunk-based evaluation is discussed in Appendix \ref{subapp:chunk_based_evaluation}.

 The expected format is enforced both through the prompt instructions and through structured parsing logic.
 The parser first attempts to \textbf{extract a JSON object from the model’s response}, supporting both raw JSON and code-fenced output.
 If parsing fails, the system falls back to extracting answers from list-formatted outputs or reattempts the query, up to a maximum number of retries.
-All models are queried with temperature=0.0 for determinism.
+All models are queried with temperature=0.0.

 In the second stage, for questions where answers may be distributed across multiple chunks, a merging prompt is issued (Figure \ref{fig:merging_prompt}).
 This prompt \textbf{consolidates partial answers from earlier responses} and asks the model to output a single final answer per question, again using the same strict JSON format.
 This strategy allows the model to incorporate information across multiple views of the document.